N-essuno/smol_scheduler/README.md

 shelf_2_data_collector_config_path: /home/lab/influx_greenhouse/greenhouse-data-collector/collector/config.ini
 ```

-#### Modify the smol program
+#### Modify the SMOL Digital Twin

-The smol program contains the query necessary to check the behaviour of the DT; hence, it's necessary to modify it to fit the needs of the greenhouse.
-The file is being in `/home/lab/smol/GreenHouse.smol`.
+The SMOL Digital Twin contains the query necessary to check the behaviour of the DT.
+It is necessary to modify if the greenhouse is modified.
+The files for the SMOL Digital Twin are in `/home/lab/smol/`.
 The following is an example of the query used for the greenhouse:

 ```text
 "from(bucket: \"GreenHouseDemo\")
 ```

+You find a description of the SMOL Digital Twin and its extensions at the same location  `/home/lab/smol/README.md`